qmph22/MDT-with-NETCONF-on-IOS-XE/README.md

 ## Running this tool

-1.Set the username, password, IP address/hostname, and port for NETCONF related files
+1. Clone the repository with `https://github.com/qmph22/MDT-with-NETCONF-on-IOS-XE.git`
+2. Move into the directory with `cd MDT-with-NETCONF-on-IOS-XE`
-> Create an environmental variable in the `.env` file.
+3. Create an environmental variable in the `.env` file.
 Place your password in there.
+Create multiple environmental variables if you intend on using multiple passwords.
-> Create specify your devices in `telegraf/networkdevices.yml`.
+4. Create specify your devices in `telegraf/networkdevices.yml`.
 For the password, specify the environmental variable name you created in the `.env` file.
-> You can copy `networkdevices.example.yml` to `networkdevices.yml` to help you get started.
+   - You can copy `networkdevices.example.yml` to `networkdevices.yml` with `cp telegraf/networkdevices.example.yml telegraf/networkdevices.yml` to help you get started.
+5. Run the following:
 ```bash
 docker-compose build
 docker-compose up
 ```

-Once the apps are up and running, you can view the Prometheus console at `localhost:9090` on your browser.
+6. View metrics collected by Telegraf at http://localhost:9273/metrics
+7. View metrics being stored by Prometheus at http://localhost:9090/
+8. View the dashboards in Grafana at http://localhost:3000/

 ## PromQL queries supported